deadlydog/deadlydog.github.io/_drafts/2024-08-19-Reusable-PowerShell-retry-function.md

       }

       if ($shouldRetry) {
-        # If the errorMessage contains one of the errors that should not be retried, then throw the error.
+        # If the errorMessage contains one of the errors that should not be retried, then do not retry.
         foreach ($errorToNotRetry in $ErrorsToNotRetry) {
           if ($errorMessage -like "*$errorToNotRetry*" -or $errorDetails -like "*$errorToNotRetry*") {
             Write-Verbose "The string '$errorToNotRetry' was found in the error message, so not retrying."
             $shouldRetry = $false
+            break # Break out of the foreach-loop since we found a match.
           }
         }
       }